ppy/osu-wiki/news/2019-02-22-acknowledging-community-contributors.md

 A formerly gigantic presence in the forum technical support team, VeilStar has been responsible for the resolution of literally *thousands* of technical issues over the years and has helped similar amounts of people enjoy osu! to its fullest.

-Having since departed the team and osu! in general to pursue things elsewhere, we'd like to commit just how thankful we are for his assistance over the years.
+Having since departed the team and osu! in general to pursue things elsewhere, we'd like to express just how thankful we are for his assistance over the years.

 ### Stefan